$ oc edit cloudcredential cluster

 For production clusters, ensure that the Channel is set to the correct channel for the version that you want to update to, such as

-If the Update status is not Updates available, you cannot upgrade your cluster.
+If the Update status is not Updates available, you cannot update your cluster.

 Select channel indicates the cluster version that your cluster is running or is updating to.